open-oni/open-oni/docs/openoni.md

 ./manage.py load_batch /opt/openoni/data/batches/(batch_name)/

 # Run a script with nohup in the background to ingest multiple batches quietly
+# nohup prevents scripts from exiting if one closes the terminal shell
 nohup (command) >> nohup.out
 ```